Today I’m 1 year free from video games. 52 weeks. I’m not stopping here.

 I was tired of playing games for 18-24 hours straight from Friday afternoon to Saturday afternoon and then 16 hours on Sundays.
 I was tired of going home after work and playing for 6 hours and not sleeping.
 I was tired of feeling numb afterwards and turning to porn to feel a little more alive.
 I was tired of not eating 3 meals each day.
 I was tired of having physical and mental withdrawals from not getting instant gratification.
 I was tired of being lonely and knowing my friends were pathetic.
 I was tired of how lazy video game players are.
 They don’t clean, they don’t cook, they don’t socialize in real life, they don’t pursue hobbies, and they don’t care about you.
 Some do, but most don’t.
 I don’t care if you’re one of the few who do care.
 I’ve been gaming for 20+ years and know enough to be satisfied with my statement above.

 I want love.
 I want to love life.
 I want to wake up and know in my heart that nothing is pulling me to play games.
 Addiction has this invisible force in our brains which gives you anxiety if you’re not playing games.
 You feel like you can’t stand the quiet of being alone.
 You can’t stand the fact that you’re going to have to deal with your thoughts and your pain without drowning it out and forgetting.
+The same thing happens with social media apps and there’s even a term now called TikTok brain.

 I grew tired of the cravings.
 I went into my own detox out of anger.
 I was tired of failing.
 I was tired of not being confident enough to make friends and find more well rounded hobbies.
 Never again was I going to lay in bed at 7 AM trying to fall asleep after playing games for almost a day straight.
 Malnourished from not eating food or drinking enough water.
 Physically confused and mentally exhausted due to too much focusing on games and dopamine rushes and depleted serotonin levels.
 I was tired of crying myself to sleep in the morning when others were waking up about to start their days.
 I was tired of letting myself down and harboring thoughts of myself being a failure.